 Don Quixote arrives at the inn on his horse clutching his spear and shield.
 The girls outside the inn see Sancho Panza and play with him, blindfolding him and pushing him.
 Then, it is the dance of Kitri’s friends.
 Kitri is now dressed in her classic, red skirt as she enters with Basilio.
 The pas de deux concludes Act I.

 Heading to Act 2, Kitri and Basilio are fleeing from Gamache and Lorenzo when they come across a gypsy camp.
 The gypsies perform a dance for them.
-Don Quixote is also amongst the gypsies and the windmills.
+Don Quixote is also among the gypsies and the windmills.
 When the gypsies perform, Don Quixote sees it as a real-life threat and starts to attack the gypsies.
 He gets caught up in a windmill.
 After the gypsies leave, Kitri and Basilio help Don Quixote to get into a restful sleep.

 He dreams that he is in the Dryads Kingdom, where he is greeted by the Queen, Cupid and Kitri who represents Dulcinea.
 They perform a variety of dances before the dream slowly fades away.